Incpi/Dark-CPI-Web-Extension/docs/readme/README.md

 ## Usage

-Using the SAP CPI Dark Mode Extension is straightforward:
+Using the Dark CPI Extension is straightforward:

 1. Open your SAP CPI environment.
-2. The extension will automatically apply the dark theme to your interface.
+2. The extension will automatically apply the dark theme to your interface or select from extension icon on top in browser besides URL if pin it.

+Addtionally we support SAP BUILD and Theme Designer

 ## Theme Customization

-The SAP CPI Dark Mode Extension allows you to customize the theme by specifying a URL parameter.
-This feature enables you to choose from a variety of predefined themes or create your own custom theme.
+The Dark CPI Extension allows you to customize the theme by specifying a URL parameter.
+This feature enables you to choose from a variety of predefined themes.

-### Using the URL Parameter
+### Using the URL Parameter for only SAP CPI (not for SAP BUILD)

 To select a specific theme, append the `darkcpi` parameter to the URL of your SAP CPI environment, followed by the desired theme value.
 For example:from design page, `https://your-sap-cpi-environment.ondamand.com/shell/design?darkcpi=theme-value`